SophistSolutions/Stroika/Documentation/Thread-Safety.md

   ***todo - CLEANUP THESE DOCS *** MAKE SURE WE HANDLE THE CASE OF STREAMS - ENVOLEOPE MUST BE PROTECTED, BUT INSIDE STREAM
      CLASS DEPERNEDN - DOC/CLARIFY***

   This is a very weak form of thread safety promise.
-It means that two separate instances can be safely used from two differnt threads.
+It means that two separate instances can be safely used from two different threads.

  Execpt if you copy one to another.
 This is for envelope/letter classes that act as smart pointers, and where the underlying internal object is not synchronized.